orbeon/orbeon-forms-doc/form-builder/publishing.md

 ## First publish

-When you start publishing a form with the Publish button at the bottom of Form Builder, a dialog opens to confirm the application name form name:
+When you start publishing a form with the Publish button at the bottom of Form Builder, a dialog opens to confirm the application name and form name:

 <img alt="Creating a new version" src="images/publish-initial-no-versioning.png" width="502">